HaukurPall/ruv_dl/README.md

 - `--ignore-case`: Ignore case when searching.
 - `--only-ids`: Only output the program ids found, not a nice table.
 This is useful for piping the ids to the next command.
-- `--force-reload-programs`: Force reloading the `programs.json` file.
-By default, it is reloaded if it is older than 10 minutes.

 An example usage of searching using multiple search terms and `--ignore-case`: